Nasir Al-Mulk mosque in Shiraz, Iran

 Today Laurent Fabius, the first French foreign minister to visit Iran in 12 years, announced that “PSA Peugeot-Citroen, previously the market leader in Iran, could find it more difficult to return to the country than fellow French car group Renault”.
 Wait did the French government not increase its participation in Renault in the past few months, in effect installing Mr Fabius in a glorified PR role with Renault?
 Nice try Mr Fabius, but we at BSCB disagree.
 Fabius’ justification for this statement is that “Iranian leaders criticise Peugeot for leaving a few years ago in a way they dispute”.
 The fact is Renault did leave as well, and hasn’t showed any concrete signs yet of its return whereas PSA-Peugeot Citroen is already in advanced joint-venture talks with Iran Khodro as we mentioned above.
 Renault was a small player in Iran even before the sanctions: it held a 5.9% market share in 2012.

-The main Renault production in Iran is currently the Tondar 90, in effect a rebadged first generation Dacia Logan launched in 2007 here.
-In the first month of production, a spectacular 100.000 orders were received but this never materialised into sales with the Tondar 90 peaking at 77,416 during the Persian year 1391 (2012-2013).
-If Iran Khodro found it vital to try by all means to maintain production of Peugeot models post- 2012 sanctions, it wasn’t the case for the Tondar 90, manufactured by Renault Pars, a joint-venture held at 51% by Renault and 49% by Iran’s Industrial Development and Renovation Organisation, IKCO and Saipa.
-The result: the Tondar 90 production imploded to 20.454 annual units after the sanctions.
+The main Renault production in Iran is currently the Tondar 90, a rebadged first generation Dacia Logan launched in 2007 here.
+In the first month of production, a spectacular 100.000 orders were received but this never materialised into sales with the Tondar 90 peaking at 77,416 during the Persian year 1391 (April 2012-March 2013).
+If Iran Khodro found it vital to try by all means to maintain production of Peugeot models post-2012 sanctions, it wasn’t the case for Renault Pars, a joint-venture held at 51% by Renault and 49% by Iran’s Industrial Development and Renovation Organisation, IKCO and Saipa, manufacturer of the Tondar 90 which saw its production implode to 20.000 annual units after the sanctions.
 Renault will need to rework its alliances with local manufacturers and update the models it wants to produce in Iran, starting with the new generation Logan and the Kwid, originally destined to India but which apparently triggered interest in Iran as well.

 Unbeknownst to you if you aren’t a regular BSCB reader, Chinese manufacturers have stepped up their presence in Iran just as economic sanctions forced Western manufacturers to leave.
-Chery, Lifan and JAC already assemble locally albeit at limited volumes, while Geely was the #2 imported manufacture in the country in 2013 and Changan, BAIC and MG rank within the Top 10.
+Chery, Lifan, JAC, ZX Auto, Great Wall, Brilliance, FAW, Haima and Dongfeng (!) already assemble locally through partnership with domestic manufacturers such as Saipa and Pars Khodro, albeit at limited volumes.
+Geely was the #2 imported brand in the country in 2013 and Changan, BAIC and MG all rank within the Top 10 importers so far in 2015.
 These are not negligible details.
-Three Chinese manufacturers already have years of experience assembling locally, which put them at a clear advantage over import-only (for now) Toyota or Hyundai for example.
-However despite this they are not the best placed to compete in Iran yet, as reliability issues have already plagued their recent implant in the country.
-As is often the case where Chinese manufacturers export, their presence is very fragmented across numerous brands, each handled by a different distributor.
-Geely and Changan seem to have the best chances at long-term success in Iran.
-They will need to establish assembly hubs locally to pretend increasing their share of the Iranian market above 5%.
+No less than 9 Chinese manufacturers already have experience assembling locally, which put them at a clear advantage over import-only (for now) Toyota or Hyundai for example.

-Paradoxically, just as the Volkswagen Group outsold Toyota to become the #1 car manufacturer in the world, its absence in Iran is surprising.
-They have reiterated they have no current business in Iran and have not outlined any plans to enter the Iranian market in the near future.
+Paradoxically, just as the Volkswagen Group outsold Toyota to become the #1 car manufacturer in the world, not only is its absence in Iran surprising but also the fact it has no plans to enter this market in the near future.
 Volkswagen previously built the Gol hatchback with Iranian partner Kerman Khodro and we see the Brazilian Up fitting the busy Tehran streets best.
-Before the economic sanctions were implemented, Germany was the #1 business partner with Iran, so this lack of presence from Volkswagen shouldn’t last too long.
-It is very difficult however to establish the chances the group has at succeeding in Iran in the absence of any current sales or future plans.
+Before the economic sanctions were implemented, Germany was Iran’s #1 business partner, so Volkswagen’s absence shouldn’t last too long.

-General Motors and Ford will have to wait longer to navigate a deeper layer of American sanctions that will continue to bar Americans and their banks from Iran trade.
+For their part, General Motors and Ford will have to wait longer to navigate a deeper layer of American sanctions that will continue to bar Americans and their banks from Iran trade in the foreseeable future.
 According to Automotive News, GM declined to comment on Tuesday’s historic deal announcing the end of economic sanctions.